vmware-archive/pcf-metrics-trace-example-golang/README.md

 # PCF Metrics Go Tracer Example

 This is a Go repository with three apps: shopping-cart, orders, and payments.
-These apps use custom middleware that carries `X-B3-TraceId` and `X-B3-SpanId` headers CF router injects to trace the calls between them.
+These apps use custom middleware that carries `X-B3-TraceId` and `X-B3-SpanId` headers that the CF router injects to trace the calls between them.
 The traces can then be viewed in PCF-Metrics.

 ## Creating your own tracer apps